Judge Rotenberg Center: Condemnation for torture

-In 2010, the American human rights organization, Disability Rights International, filed an appeal with the office of the United Nations Special Rapporteur on Torture, stating they believed the residents were being subjected to human rights abuses due to the center's use of aversives.
-The then-Special Rapporteur, Manfred Nowak, sent what he described as "an urgent appeal to the U.S. government asking them to investigate."
-In 2013, the Special Rapporteur declared that the use of the GED device violated the United Nations Convention Against Torture.
+In 2010, Disability Rights International filed an appeal with the office of the United Nations Special Rapporteur on Torture, stating they believed the residents were being subjected to human rights abuses due to the center's use of aversives.
+Manfred Nowak, the UN Special Rapporteur on Torture at the time, sent what he described as "an urgent appeal to the U.S. government asking them to investigate."
+In 2013, the Special Rapporteur declared that the rights of the students at the Judge Rotenberg Center had been violated under the United Nations Convention Against Torture.